About the Author of the Blogsite, Not the Author of the Bible::

 [It] passed along to Hezron & went up to Adar [curved toward] Karkaa.
 From [there] it passed toward Azmon & went out to the River of Egypt & [ended] at the [Mediterranean Sea.]

-The border went up to Beth Hogla & passed north of Beth Arabah & the border went up to the Stone of Bohan, [who was] the son of Reuben.
+The border went up to Beth Hogla, & passed North of Beth Arabah; & the border went up to the Stone of Bohan, [who was] the son of Reuben.

-Othniel, [Kenaz’] son, [who also] was [Caleb’s] brother, [captured] it & [Caleb] gave [Othniel] his daughter, Achsah, [to marry.]
-She [urged Othniel] to ask her father [for] a field.
-She [jumped] off her [mule] & Caleb [asked] her, What [do you want?]
+And Othniel, [Kenaz’] son, [who also was] [Caleb’s] brother, [captured] it & [Caleb] gave [Othniel] his daughter, Achsah, [to marry.]
+And it [happened,] as she came to [Othniel,] she [urged Othniel] to ask her father [for] a field.
+And she [jumped] off her [mule,] & Caleb [asked] her, What [do you want?]

-[She] answered, Give me a blessing: for you have given me [southern desert] land.
+[She] answered, Give me a blessing: for you have given me [southern] [desert] land.
 [Also] give me springs of water.
 [Caleb] gave her [both] the upper & [lower] springs.

-This is the inheritance of the tribe of the [people] of Judah, according to their families.
-[The furthest southern desert] cities toward the coast of Edom, were: Kabzeel, Eder, Jagur, Kinah, Dimonah, Adadah, Kedesh, Hazor, Ithnan, Ziph, Telem,
+This is the inheritance of the tribe of the children, [a.k.a. people,] of Judah, according to their families.
+[The furthest southern] [desert] cities toward the coast of Edom, were: Kabzeel, Eder, Jagur, Kinah, Dimonah, Adadah, Kedesh, Hazor, Ithnan, Ziph, Telem, Bealoth, Hazor, Hadattah, Kerioth, Hezron, which is Hazor.

-Bealoth, Hazor, Hadattah, Kerioth, Hezron, which is Hazor.
 [Also,] Amam, Shema, Moladah, Hazar Gaddah, Heshmon, Beth Palet, Hazar Shual, Beer Sheba, Bizjothjah, Baalah, Iim, Azem, Eltolad, Chesil, Hormah, Ziklag, Madmannah, Sansannah, Lebaoth, Shilhim, Ain & Rimmon: all [these] are the 29 cities & their villages.

-In the valley [were:] Eshtaol, Zoreah, Ashnah, Zanoah, En Gannim, Tappuah, Enam, Jarmuth, Adullam, Socoh, Azekah, Sharaim & Adithaim; 14 cities & their villages.
+And in the valley [were:] Eshtaol, Zoreah, Ashnah, Zanoah, En Gannim, Tappuah, Enam, Jarmuth, Adullam, Socoh, Azekah, Sharaim & Adithaim; 14 cities & their villages.

-Zenan, Hadashah, Migdal Gad, Dilean, Mizpeh, Joktheel, Lachish, Bozkath, Eglon, Cabbon, Lahmam [a.k.a.
-Lahmas,] Kithlish, Gederoth, Beth Dagon, Naamah & Makkedah; 16 cities & their villages.
+Zenan, Hadashah, Migdal Gad, Dilean, Mizpeh, Joktheel, Lachish, Bozkath, Eglon, Cabbon, Lahmam, [a.k.a.
+Lahmas,] Kithlish, Gederoth, Beth Dagon, Naamah, & Makkedah; 16 cities & their villages.

 Libnah, Ether, Ashan, Jiphtah, Ashnah, Nezib, Keilah, Achzib & Mareshah; 9 cities & their villages.

-Ekkron, with [its] towns & villages: From Ekron, even to the sea, [all the cities near] Ashdod & their villages: Ashdod with [its] towns & villages, Gaza with [its] towns & villages, to the River of Egypt & the [coastal border of the Mediterranean Sea.]
+Ekkron, with [its] towns & villages: From Ekron, even to the sea, all [the cities] near Ashdod & their villages: Ashdod with [its:] towns & villages, Gaza with [its:] towns & villages, to the River of Egypt & the [coastal] border [of the Mediterranean Sea.]

-Arab, Dumah, Eshean, Janum, Beth Tappuah, Aphekah, Humtah, Kirjath Arba, which is Hebron & Zior; 9 cities & their villages.
-Maon, Carmel, Ziph, Juttah, Jezreel, Jokdeam [a.k.a.
+Arab, Dumah, Eshean, Janum, Beth Tappuah, Aphekah, Humtah, Kirjath Arba, which is Hebron, & Zior; 9 cities & their villages.
+Maon, Carmel, Ziph, Juttah, Jezreel, Jokdeam, [a.k.a.
 Jokneam,] Zanoah, Cain, Gibeah & Timnah; 10 cities & their villages.

-Halhul, Beth Zur, Gedor, Maarath, Beth Anoth & Eltekon; 6 cities & their villages.
-Kirjath Baal, which is Kirjath Jearim & Rabbah; 2 cities & their villages.
+Halhul, Beth Zur, Gedor, Maarath, Beth Anoth, & Eltekon; 6 cities & their villages.
+Kirjath Baal, which is Kirjath Jearim, & Rabbah; 2 cities & their villages.